GeorgiaTech-DDI/people-counter-app/README.md

 ```
 docker run buildozer --version
 ```
 8. Run the following commands to create a `cache` folder and build an Android app from the `src` directory.
 This will take around ~30 minutes the first time but will be faster on subsequent runs.
-This command will store the SDK, NDK, and other libraries that Buildozer requires in the `cache` folder.
+This command will store the SDK, NDK, and other libraries that Buildozer requires in the `~/.buildozer` folder.
 ```
-mkdir cache
+mkdir ~/.buildozer
-docker run -v $(pwd)/cache:/home/user/.buildozer -v $(pwd)/src:/home/user/hostcwd buildozer android debug
+docker run -v "$HOME/.buildozer":/home/user/.buildozer -v "$PWD/src":/home/user/hostcwd buildozer android debug
 ```
 9. You can replace `android debug` with any other options that `buildozer` accepts, such as `android clean`.
 10. On subsequent app builds, you can open the Ubuntu terminal, navigate to the `people-counter-app` directory, and run this command while Docker Desktop is running.
 The previous steps are not necessary.
 ```
-docker run -v $(pwd)/cache:/home/user/.buildozer -v $(pwd)/src:/home/user/hostcwd buildozer android debug
+docker run -v "$HOME/.buildozer":/home/user/.buildozer -v "$PWD/src":/home/user/hostcwd buildozer android debug
 ```
 ## Testing the app on Android emulator
 If you have an Android device, you can download the `.apk` file onto it and install it directly.
 Otherwise, you can use the emulator provided by Android Studio to run the app.
 1. Install Android Studio using [this guide](https://developer.android.com/studio/install).